hendawy/django_lookup_dict/README.rst

 django-lookup-dict
 ========================

 A django app that allows you to use a djanog model created by the app with a python dict-like operators.
+Useful for storing configuration variables

 Hello, world